squins/sass-java-tryout/README.md

 * All dependencies are managed by Maven; no Ruby, Sass or Compass installation needed.

 ## Next steps
 * Read and understand the examples.
-Review Scss files in `src/main/webapp/WEB-INF/sass/`
+Review scss files in `src/main/webapp/WEB-INF/sass/`
-* Read the sass guide [Sass guide](http://Sass-lang.com/guide).
+* Read the sass guide [Sass guide](http://Sass-lang.com/guide)
 * Read the compass guide [Compass guide](http://compass-style.org/help/).

 ## Feedback and suggestions